Disclaimer: All Twilight Characters belong to Stephanie Meyer.

 As I sat on the hemlock bench of Laurel Hill, the serenity of the night provided a meditative respite.
-I thought about the changes I'd seen first hand in this world.
-I couldn't recall all my human days; the majority were lost in the dim memories that were the remnants of my humanity.
-Was it because I just didn't see then, or were things so ordinary and forgettable?
+I thought about the changes I'd seen firsthand in this world.
+I couldn't recall all my human days; the majority was lost in the dim memories that were the remnants of my humanity.
+Was it because I just didn't see them, or were things so ordinary and forgettable?
 I'd never really had the answer, no many how many times I'd considered it.

 Peter and Charlotte found a way to salvage themselves through their care for each other.
 Their love was uncomplicated by mystery and deceit, unlike the bond I held with Maria.
 Watching their affection grow to love, and love grow to trust - to binding, to need - my despair grew.
 I knew no hope.
 There would be no life in my existence – only my survival based on innocent death.

 They reached out to me, included me, and I accepted those feelings of care that had been so absent in my world.
 I thought I'd found that safe harbor in the shelter of Peter and Charlotte's love.
 Though I was an outsider, I was their equal, their partner, their friend.
 These new concepts for me were borne of peace, and it was peace I craved.
 The calm in that connection restored my ravaged psyche, and I felt myself moving towards a healed existence.
 I believed that I could never find more peace than what they offered, given the nature of my existence.